Turn the decluttered items in your home into cash by learning how to successfully sell on Facebook Marketplace.

 One of the first items I sold was a set of bookcases.
 They weren’t in perfect shape but I listed them anyways.
 I was blown away when they were sold within 24 hours with 8-9 people waiting in the wings if the original buyer backed out.

-Here are quite a few of the items that I’ve been able to sell on Facebook Marketplace.
+Here are quite a few of the items (scroll left/right) that I’ve been able to sell on Facebook Marketplace.

-As you can see, you can sell just about anything on Facebook Marketplace!
+As you can see, just about anything will sell on Facebook Marketplace!

 I’ll be totally honest and say that pricing can be tricky when selling on Facebook Marketplace.